NaserParhizkar/docs/source/includes/_usermanagement.md

 ### With social logins

-Note: For social login, the signin and signup are exactly the same functionality.
-If the user doesn't exist, it will automatically signup the user before to signin him.
+Note: For social logins, the signin and signup steps are exactly the same feature.
+If the user doesn't exist, it will automatically sign him/her up before to signing him/her in.

 ## Get the connected user